cloudwithax/pomice/docs/hdi/player.md

   - `float`
   - Returns the player’s position in a track in milliseconds.

+* - `Player.adjusted_position`
+  - `float`
+  - Returns the player’s position in a track in milliseconds, adjusted for rate if affected.

+* - `Player.adjusted_length`
+  - `float`
+  - Returns the current track length in milliseconds, adjusted for rate if affected.

+* - `Player.rate`
+  - `float`
+  - Returns the players current rate, which represents the speed of the currently playing track.
+This rate is affected by the `Timescale` filter.

 * - `Player.volume`
   - `int`
   - Returns the players current volume.